 When your gut microbiome is in balance, your overall health improves.
-Functional medicine offers four steps that can help to address underlying issues and restore gut balance, helping to alleviate symptoms.
+Ahead, four steps that can help to address underlying issues and restore gut balance, helping to alleviate symptoms.

 Reactive foods may cause inflammation that can worsen your autoimmune reactions or interfere with your thyroid function.

 You need nutrients like selenium, iron, & zinc for thyroid synthesis.
 Load up on fruits & veggies, fresh fish, and healthy fats like seeds & nuts.

 Reintroduce healthy bacteria

 Supplementing nutrient deficiencies can help to improve symptoms or support thyroid medication absorption.

 Cacao is the raw form of cocoa that, when processed, becomes cocoa or chocolate.
 In its raw form, cacao is loaded with minerals like magnesium, copper, potassium, and calcium.
 Magnesium helps to regulate blood pressure and calm the nervous system.
 It is also critical for thyroid hormone T4 to convert to hormone T3.

 Bananas contain the mood-boosting chemical dopamine, along with some B vitamins, which may help decrease stress and fatigue.

 Fish like salmon, tuna, halibut, and sardines are rich in omega-3 fatty acids that support heart health and may lower overall stress and anxiety.